Fix: Windows 10 do not Display Delete Confirmation Dialog

 Step 1.
 Press the Windows logo + R keys to open the Run dialog box.

 Step 2.
-In the Run dialog box, type gpedit.msc and hit Enter from the keyboard to launch the Local Group Policy Editor window.
+In the Run dialog box, type gpedit.msc and hit Enter on the keyboard to launch the Local Group Policy Editor window.

 Step 3.
 In the Local Group Policy Editor, navigate to the following path:-